Under the direction of UEFA General Secretary Gianni Infantino, the UEFA administration conducts UEFA's business.

 UEFA's administration is based at the House of European Football in Nyon, Switzerland, which was inaugurated on 22 September 1999 and officially opened for work on 5 October 1999.
 UEFA had known several homes before the House of European Football – Paris until 1959; the Swiss federal capital, Berne (until 1995, with two moves within the city in 1962 and 1974); and provisional offices in Nyon between 1995 and September 1999.

-As of October 2014, 480 people of 34 different nationalities – administrators, secretaries, coaches, media and ICT specialists, translators – are employed at UEFA's administrative campus.
+As of July 2015, 535 permanent and fixed-term staff of 34 different nationalities – administrators, secretaries, coaches, media and ICT specialists, translators – are employed at UEFA's administrative campus.

 A third building, Bois-Bougy – which was also constructed with environmental considerations in mind – opened in March 2012.